Steamopollys/Steamodded/README.md

 - Put the mod into the directory (only the Mod File if there is only one file provided or all the files in a subdirectory)
 - Launch the game and enjoy!

+## Features

+Documentation for this project is currently incomplete.
+Information on features in version 0.9.8 can be found within the [Wiki](https://github.com/Steamopollys/Steamodded/wiki) pages that are not numbered, while complete and fully structured documentation for version 1.0 is still being assembled on the **numbered** pages.
+Any information found there is subject to change until the full release of version 1.0.0.

 ## Contributing